Rákóczi Festival: Characteristics and highlights

-On the one hand, the Rákóczi Festival is a city festival with music being played in the whole inner centre of the city; former inhabitants of Bad Kissingen regularly revisit their hometown for the festival.
-On the other hand, the historical past of Bad Kissingen is remembered during the festival.
+The Rákóczi Festival is a city festival to remember the history of Bad Kissingen with music being played in the whole inner centre of the city; former inhabitants of Bad Kissingen regularly revisit their hometown for the festival.

 During the festival, historical personalities from Bad Kissingen's history are portrayed by the city's inhabitants in costumes.
 So, there is a performer for each historic spa guest, who has ever been to Bad Kissingen, as well as for Francis II Rákóczi, eponym of the festival.

 Furthermore, the program of the festival includes a multitude of attractions such as ballooning in the Luitpold Park or burning numerous candles on the Saale ("The Saale burns").
 The festival is concluded by the traditional fireworks.